Perspectives of NMH Alumni of Color Through the Decades

 Click here to register for the Boston event.

-Dane O. Fletcher ’90, project manager, BerryDunn LLC, Management Consulting Group
+Dane O. Fletcher ’90, senior manager, BerryDunn LLC, Management Consulting Group

 Benita Pierce ’56, NMH trustee, retired business owner and broker